ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-1.md

 In order to understand Prefect, we need to understand DAGs.
 DAG stands for Directed Acyclic Graph.
 In the context of workflows, a DAG is a graph that represents the dependencies between tasks.
 Each node in the graph represents a task, and each edge represents a dependency between tasks.

-This is how the the three components of DAG stand for:
-- Directed: The edges in the graph have a direction.
-In our example, the direction is from `task1` to `task2`, and from `task2` to `task3`.
-- Acyclic: There are no cycles in the graph.
-Aka, there are no loops in the graph.
-In our example, if `task1` depends on `task3`, then we have a cycle in the graph.
-- Graph: The graph is a collection of nodes and edges.
-In our example, the nodes are `task1`, `task2`, and `task3`.
-The edges are the dependencies between the tasks.

 ### An example DAG